Roc (mythology)

-The roc is an enormous legendary bird of prey in the popular mythology of the Middle East.
+The roc is a legendary bird of prey which featured in popular mythology of the Middle East, consistently depicted with an enormous size, allowing it to dispatch elephants with minimal effort.
+Ibn Battuta tells of a "mountain" hovering in the air over the "China Seas", which was the roc.

 The roc appears in Arab geographies and natural history, popularized in Arabian fairy tales and sailors' folklore.
-Ibn Battuta tells of a mountain hovering in the air over the China Seas, which was the roc.
-The story collection One Thousand and One Nights includes tales of Abd al-Rahman and Sinbad the Sailor, both of which include the roc.
+The roc features in the story collection One Thousand and One Nights, which includes the bird in two tales; "Abd al-Rahman the Maghribi's Story of the Rukh" and "Sinbad the Sailor".

 Etymology

 The English form roc originates via Antoine Galland's French from Arabic ruḵḵ (الرُخّ) and that from Persian ruḵ (/rux/).
 In both languages, Arabic and Persian, the word is written in the Arabic script as رخ.
 Common romanizations are ruḵḵ for the Arabic form and ruḵ, rokh or rukh for the Persian form.

-Eastern origins
+Inspiration

 According to art historian Rudolf Wittkower, the idea of the roc had its origins in the story of the fight between the Indian solar bird Garuda and the chthonic serpent Nāga.
 The mytheme of Garuda carrying off an elephant that was battling a crocodile appears in two Sanskrit epics, the Mahabharata (I.1353) and the Ramayana (III.39).
+The Ath Kadha Lihini (Warana) of Sri Lankan mythology is a large bird which hunted elephants and cast a shadow as big as a cloud as it soared above.
+Embekka Temple has wood carvings depicting its likeness.